Free nationwide shipping on all orders!

 what does gsm mean

-The type of the paper you use for your business card, leaflet or stationery will ultimately reflect your business, so when designing and ordering your printed product, it’s important to consider paper weight and paper quality.
-But what is paper weight?
-And how is paper weight determined?
-It is often explained in terms of GSM… Stick with us and we will explain with our simple easy guide.
+The right weight of paper you use for your business card, leaflet or stationery will ultimately reflect your business, so when designing and ordering your printed product, it’s important to consider paper weight and paper quality.
+But what is paperweight?
+And how is this weight determined?
+It is often explained in terms of GSM… Stick with us and we will explain with our simple and easy GSM paper guide.

 Table of Contents

-What Does GSM mean in Paper and what does it Stand For?
+What Does GSM Mean on Paper and What Does it Stand For?

 What Does GSM Paper Mean?

 GSM is simply a unit of measurement for paper products.
 Ultimately, the higher the GSM the heavier the paper and the lighter the paper, the lower the GSM.
-The GSM paper weight chart measures all types of paper stock from light tissue paper, which is often the paper type with the lowest GSM to heavier weight designs such as thick card stock.
+The GSM paper weight chart measures all types of paper from light tissue paper, which is often the paper type with the lowest GSM to heavy papers such as thick card weights.

-There are a huge range of GSM paper weights available, so it’s important to find the right one for you and your project.
+There is a huge range of GSM paper weights available, so it’s important to find the right one for you and your project.
 But don’t worry, we’ll help you figure that out shortly.

 What is GSM